RubyaAfrin/LogAnomaliesDetectionDL/CONTRIBUTING.md

 Step 2: Make changes to the file, push your repo and make the pull request.
 Step 3: Wait for the review and accept/reject the pull request.

+### How to report bug
+Once you have identified a bug, you first read the [creating an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) to learn the issue creation process.

+#### Overview/Description of a bug report
+The overview or description of a bug report should have the following:
+                   *Abstracted summary of behavior (e.g. interpretation of test failures) *Justifications of why this is a bug *Any relevant spec links
+                   *Interpretation of the spec
+                   *Information on other implemention

+#### Steps to reproduce
+The goal of reproducible steps is to deliver the knowledge to recreate the bug on our own system.
+#### Test Results
+The test results, including Expected Result and Actual Result, will show the developer what's wrong.
+Expected Result describes what should have happened, and Actual Result describes what actually happened.
+#### Environment Setup and Configuration
+Please also include the environment setup and configuration information, such as OS, system build and platform etc.
+##### Any additional Information
+Include any additional information such as URL, crash data, regression range etc. Attach all relevant files

 ### Style Guide